Jacob Wilson (soccer)

 Jacob Christopher Wilson (born 22 January 1986) is an American former soccer player who played as a forward.

 Career

 In 2004, Wilson joined American side California Golden Bears.
 In 2011, he signed for German fifth tier side Germania Schöneiche.
-In 2012, Wilson signed for Feirense in the Portuguese second tier, where he made 4 league appearances and scored 0 goals.
-On 2 September 2012, he debuted for Feirense during a 1–2 loss to Portimonense.
+In 2012, Wilson signed for Feirense in the Portuguese second tier, where he made four league appearances.
+On 2 September 2012, he debuted for Feirense during a 2–1 loss to Portimonense.
 Before the second half of 2012–13, Wilson signed for Hungarian second-tier club Vasas, where he suffered an injury.
 Before the second half of 2013–14, he signed for SpVgg Bayern Hof in the German fourth tier.